 To advocate means to defend the moral rights of a person, entity, thing, or idea.
 The right to advocacy is as fundamental to the expression and action of justice as any other basic human right.
 I believe advocacy is achieved by adherence to an underlying ethic of altruism and utilitarianism.
 To advocate for something is to place the benefit of the subject before another due to a perceived injustice or disadvantage.

 There are some risks associated with choosing to be an advocate.
 In most cases, you take the risk of relinquishing the comfort of having firm beliefs and of never returning to a state of moral idleness.
 You also risk your reputation and previous associations or acquaintances.
-The payoff of advocating for someone or something is that you actively reduce the amount of injustice by a small percent.
-And I think pushing the needle in favor of a more just society and system is worth taking all the risks above.
+The payoff of advocating for someone or something is that you actively reduce the amount of injustice by a small percent, and I think pushing the needle in favor of a more just society and system is worth taking all the risks above.

-Word count: 371
+Word count: 372

-“Leadership, teamwork, and communication flow synergistically.
-What do you value most as a leader and as a contributor?
+“What do you value most as a leader and as a contributor?
 What attributes do you possess as a leader and as a team member and how do you apply them on a daily basis?”
 (400 words)

-As a leader, I value the ability to establish an ideal outcome of the project or task with the people I’m working with.
+As a leader, I value the ability to establish an ideal outcome of the project or task with the people I am working with.
 I want to be able to see that my teammates are motivated and invested in the project or task.
 I believe trust is needed to create the preconditions for a collective idea and commitment to what we want to achieve.
 Synergistic workflow occurs when everyone accepts and buys into the process, rather than fixating on an individualized process or solution.
-There’s a tendency among large and even small groups to diverge and dissent because certain individuals are using their own approaches, rather than a collective approach, to arrive at a solution.
-To me, this indicates a fundamental flaw in communication and leadership, which should come from a bond and a sense of trust.
+There is a tendency among large and even small groups to diverge and dissent because certain individuals are using their own approaches, rather than a collective approach, to arrive at a solution.
+To me, this tendency indicates a fundamental flaw in communication and leadership, which should come from a bond and a sense of trust.

-As a leader, I think it’s important to identify the strengths, weaknesses, and needs of every person, especially in a team environment.
+As a leader, I think it is important to identify the strengths, weaknesses, and needs of every person, especially in a team environment.
 In my most recent paid position as a personal trainer, I worked with small groups of people with varying gym experience and fitness levels.
 If someone disagreed with the advice I was giving or training I was leading, I would like to discuss that in the appropriate group and one-on-one environments.
 I believe discussion is the best way to hold people accountable for their goals, which must have positive and negative consequences to be achieved.
 My strength as a leader is knowing everyone’s limits and potential.
 If people are receptive and amenable, they can overcome their limitations.
 As a personal trainer, I observe my clients to know how far I can push them and challenge their conception of what their own limitations are.

 Over the summer, I was part of a research program hosted at X University.
 The program duration was nine weeks.
 Students were taught pulmonary and critical care medicine with the guidance of a mentor, and at the end of the program, we were to complete a research project.
 The project topic I was assigned to was asthma epidemiology.
 My job was to investigate asthma inception in children of vulnerable populations, particularly the roles and nature of genetic determinants of asthma and allergy disease development.